stccenter/Comparative-Analysis-of-BERT-and-GPT-for-Classifying-Crisis-News-with-Sudan-Conflict-as-an-Example/README.md

-# Comparative Analysis of BERT and GPT for Classifying Conflict News with Sudan Conflict as an Example 🚀
+# Comparative Analysis of BERT and GPT for Classifying Crisis News with Sudan Conflict as an Example 🚀

 <p align="center">
   📄 <a href="xxx" target="_blank">Paper</a> &nbsp;  &nbsp;